alicecaml/alicecaml.org/content/lsp/index.md

 ![VSCode UI for writing a template for launching commands](custom-sandbox.png)

-Fill in the template appropriate so that the appropriate instance of the tools are run.
+Fill in the template with a command that launches the appropriate instance of each tool.
 For example when the OCaml Platform plugin wants to launch the OCaml LSP Server it will run this command with `$prog` substituted with `ocamllsp` and `$args` substituted with `--fallback-read-dot-merlin`.
 If you installed tools with the `alice tools install` command